cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 Categories and Names dialog – ‘Fun Jumper’ category is the only protected category.
 ‘Teams’ and ‘Teams – Private’ are handled differently but are not protected.
 All other categories are handled the same.
 If you create a new category, make sure to add a name in that category.

+Logo sizes are based on original video size.
+This is only noticeable if you change your camera settings or when multiple people are filming in different resolutions
 Logos dialog – This dialog allows you to change the standard logo on every video or add a secondary logo to a single team, private or regular team, or all other categories.
 New logos should not be any larger that 200x200 pixels in order to look correct on a 1080p video.
 The Current logo picture will show you what logo is being applied to whatever is selected on the left side.
 New logo gives you a preview of a logo that is selected after a search.
 	‘Primary’ – the primary logo that is used for all videos.
 One must exist otherwise the video will not be converted.
 	‘Category’ – All other categories except ‘Teams’ and ‘Private – Teams’